brunosan/brunosan.eu/_posts/blog/2013-01-17-upgrading-world-data-bank.md

 * If the user request one of them, it´s instantly served.

 * Sometimes one might need aggregates of available data, like for example all countries from LAC, or spanish speaking, or cities inside this watershed.
-The interface then requests than job and it´s served aggregated as the median or envelope values (this can probably be also done at the client level via Javascript).
+The interface then requests that job and it´s served aggregated as the median or envelope values (this can probably be also done at the client level via Javascript).
 * Sometimes the data is simply not available, and then some working assumptions could be suggested like based on geographical neighbours, similar countries in other correlated measures, temporal extrapolations ...
-In these cases probably more computation is needed, specially to provide some envelope of possible estimates.
+In these cases probably more computation is needed, specially to provide degree of uncertanty.